Chymyst/chymyst-core/docs/chymyst01.md

 Let us recapitulate the core ideas of the chemical paradigm of concurrency:

-- In the chemical machine, there is no mutable global state; all data is immutable and must be carried by some molecules.
+- In the chemical machine, there is no shared mutable state; all data is immutable and must be carried by some molecules.
 - Each reaction specifies its input molecules, and in this way determines all the data necessary for computing the reaction body.
 The chemical machine will automatically make this data available to a reaction, since the reaction can start only when all its input molecules are present in the soup.
 - A reaction body is a Scala expression that evaluates to `Any`.
 (The final result value of that expression is discarded.)